Apple Watch Series 5

-The S5 has received a couple of notable upgrades, including a built-in magnetometer, a revamped display driver, and a new power management chip.
-This allows the Series 5's screen to stay on all of the time while also maintaining all-day battery life.
+The S5 has received a few notable upgrades, including a built-in magnetometer, a revamped display driver, and a new power management chip.
+This allows the Series 5's screen to stay on all of the time while maintaining all-day battery life.

-Starting with this model, Apple added a built-in compass, allowing users to see which direction they are facing when using walking directions.
-The compass also includes information like elevation, incline, and latitude/longitude.
+Starting with this model, Apple added a built-in compass, allowing users to see which direction they face when using walking directions.
+The compass also includes elevation, incline, and latitude/longitude information.

 The Series 5 Apple Watch saw the return of the ceramic body from Series 3.

 The ceramic body was made from a fine powder that is highly compressed before being polished to a high shine with a diamond slurry.
 This results in a clean, glossy white appearance that is naturally resistant to fingerprints and scratches.

 New to Apple Watch was the introduction of titanium as a case material.
 Following in the footsteps of other high-end watch brands, Apple gave customers the option of either a silver or space black titanium case.

-Titanium is a high-quality, highly-durable material, making the titanium watch an excellent choice for those who want a combination of both form and function.
+Titanium is a high-quality, highly-durable material, making the titanium watch an excellent choice for those who want a combination of form and function.
 Apple used a "natural titanium finish" that resulted in a brushed metal look.

 The silver titanium body showed off this brushed appearance more than the space black version, which featured the same diamond-like coating that the stainless steel Apple Watch body employs.

 As titanium is a porous material, Apple developed a coating that prevented yellowing and staining, ensuring that the titanium case looks good for years to come.

 In addition to titanium and ceramic, the Apple Watch was also available in aluminum and stainless steel bodies.
-The stainless steel cases were offered in either gold or silver, while the aluminum cases were available in space gray, silver, or gold.
+The stainless steel cases were offered either gold or silver, while the aluminum cases were available in space gray, silver, or gold.